 You can either buy them and hoard them if you’re a huge fan, and they also make a great souvenir for anyone you love.
 The good news is that all these snacks are extremely popular and are available to buy in major airports such as Tokyo Haneda Airport, Tokyo Narita Airport, and Kansai International Airport, so you should never have a problem in finding them even if you are looking for them at the last minute.
 If you worry that your luggage will be overweight, you can also opt to get them from the specialty shops after the security checkpoints inside the airport.

-“Shiroi Koibito” literally means “white lovers”.
+“Shiroi Koibito” literally means “white lover”, a translation that could of course sound a little funny to a foreign ear.
 This yummy treat originated in Hokkaido and consists of two crispy biscuits with chocolate cream in between.
 Shiroi Koibito is available in two flavors: white chocolate, which is the original flavor, and conventional milk chocolate which is sometimes referred to as the “black version” of Shiroi Koibito.

 Many people are so crazy about this snack because of the special flavor of its chocolate cream and the crispy texture of its biscuits.
 The biscuits taste like butter cookies flavored with fine sugar.
-Shiroi Koibito is best served chilled (but do not put them in the freezer because you want to avoid the chocolate freezing).
-The best bite of Shiroi Koibito is when you feel the biscuits cracking and the half-melted chocolate cream in your mouth.
+Shiroi Koibito is best served chilled.
+However, don’t put them in the freezer since it would end up freezing the chocolate.
+The best thing about Shiroi Koibito is when you feel the biscuits cracking and the half-melted chocolate cream in your mouth.

 Shiroi Koibito is available in various sizes including the 12-packet, 24-packet, and 36-packet sizes, which are more commonly seen in airports.
 Though it is always cheaper to buy them directly from the factory in Hokkaido, a 12-pack of Shiroi Koibito in a duty-free shop is normally priced at around 700 yen and 1,400 yen for a 24-pack one.

-Royce’ chocolate, sometimes called Royce chocolate, is a “fancier” snack that comes second in the ranking after Shiroi Koibito.
-It is very popular among travelers and has branches even abroad.
-If you are a chocolate lover, Royce’ is indeed recommended for you to buy in Japan.
+Royce’ chocolate, sometimes called Royce chocolate, is a “fancier” snack that is very popular among travelers and that can even be found overseas.
+If you are a chocolate lover, Royce’ is a great recommendation if you go to Japan.
 It was established in 1983 and is the favorite of many.
 Royce’ products are manufactured in Hokkaido as well.
-The high quality of this chocolate makes it a competitor with high-class confectionary brands such as Godiva and Lindt.
+The high quality of this chocolate makes it a competitor with high-class confectionery brands such as Godiva and Lindt.

 Royce’ offers a wide range of variety of chocolate products such as Nama Chocolate, chocolate chips, pure chocolate, chocolate wafers, and chocolate bars.
 It seems that the Nama Chocolate is the most in-demand out of all their products.
 Nama Chocolates are divided into two categories: containing liquor and without liquor, and many flavors are available for both categories!
 Some commonly seen flavors in duty-free shops include matcha green tea, champagne, and of course, their original flavor.
 If you are lucky, you may find limited time only flavors like banana, Calvados, and strawberry.
 However, they are only available in a very limited quantity.
 If you see a limited edition, be sure to grab one because the chance may soon disappear!